dailystory/docs/articles/changelog/2020/august.md

 * added ReportCsvHelper to easily convert DataTable to CSV
 * Add export SMS replies and paging in UX
 * refactor to improve contact reindexing performance
+* Remove punctuation from sms keyword for processing

 ## August 20, 2020
 * bug set mobile number when looking up lead